sangaryousmane/spring-social-login/README.md

 * Run the project: mvn spring-boot:run
 * Please note that there is CI/CD support that build, test and deploy your docker image to docker hub for you -> The application will be available at http://localhost:8080.
+* All manifest file relating to k8s can be foundin the /k8s directory.
+Navigate there and get some insight of the configuration